 Progress for Pigs

 - Dozens of companies have explicitly banned gestation crates from their supply chains, and many companies are working with the ASPCA to adopt welfare certifications.

-- Welfare-conscious consumers and companies are committing to animal welfare certification programs that ban cages and also address certain physical alterations, require more spacious and enriched group housing, and offer pigs adequate bedding and nesting materials.
+- Many companies have already adopted certification programs that ban cages, address certain physical alternations, require more spacious and enriched group housing, and offer pigs adequate bedding and nesting materials.
 Learn about welfare-certified and plant-based pork brands on our Shop With Your Heart brand list.

-- To increase their weight, beef cattle in feedlots are fed an unnatural grain diet that is very hard on their bodies, causing illness, pain and sometimes death.
+- To increase their weight, beef cattle in feedlots are fed a corn and soy diet that is very hard on their bodies and can cause illnesses, including ulcers.

-- Virtually all beef cattle are “grass-raised” because they begin their lives on grass.
+- Virtually all beef cattle are “grass-fed” because they begin their lives on grass.
 “Grass-finished” distinguishes those cattle who spend their lives eating grasses and are never sent to a feedlot.

 Progress for Beef Cattle

 Most cows used for dairy production are kept indoors, with some having access to outdoor concrete or dirt paddocks.
 Many are tethered by chains or other materials around their necks in what are called “tie stalls.”
-Unnaturally high milk production leads to mastitis, a painful bacterial infection causing a cow’s udder to swell.
-Dairy cows often have up to two-thirds of their tails removed without painkillers.
-Many producers believe the udder stays cleaner this way, even though this theory has been disproven.
-The cows are also dehorned and/or disbudded (have their horns, or developing horn material, cut or burned off), generally without painkillers.
+Unnaturally high milk production can lead to mastitis, a painful bacterial infection of a cow’s udder.
+Dairy cows often have up to two-thirds of their tails and their horns removed without painkillers.

 Just as with humans, cows only produce milk as a side effect of giving birth.
 To keep the milk flowing, dairy farms artificially inseminate cows once a year.
-Their gestation period lasts nine months, so the majority of dairy cows’ lives are spent pregnant.
+Their gestation period lasts nine months, so the majority of most dairy cows’ lives are spent pregnant.
 When a calf is born, he or she is removed from the mother—generally that same day—to make the mother’s milk available for collection.
-This is very traumatic to mother cows and to their calves.
+This can be hugely traumatic to mother cows and to their calves.
 Male offspring are often raised for veal, while females become the next generation of dairy cows.

 While large-scale dairy operations are typically separate from beef cattle operations, these industries are connected.
-Dairy cows usually meet their ends at beef slaughterhouses when, at just two to five years of age, their milk production has slowed or they are too crippled or ill to continue in the industry.
+Dairy cows usually end up at beef slaughterhouses when, at two to five years of age, their milk production has slowed or they are too crippled or ill to continue in the industry.
 At that point, they are slaughtered for beef.

-- Today’s dairy cows each produce about 100 pounds of milk per day, which is 10 times more than cows living just a few decades ago.
-This is due to bovine growth hormones, unnatural diets and being bred selectively for massive milk production.
+- Today’s dairy cows produce between 50 and 100 pounds of milk per day, which is 10 times more than cows living just a few decades ago.
+This is due to bovine growth hormones, unnatural diets and selective breeding for increased milk production.

 - 75% of downed animals—animals who cannot stand and walk on their own—are dairy cows.

-- About 9 million cows are being used for milk production in the United States at any given time.
+- About 9 million cows [PDF] are being used for milk production in the U.S. at any given time.

 Progress for Dairy Cows

-- Welfare-conscious consumers and companies are committing to certifications that ban tail docking and tie stalls, require outdoor access, and provide guidance to reduce stress and pain from lameness and weaning.
-Learn more about these third-party-audited programs in our Meat, Eggs and Dairy Label Guide.
+- Many companies have already adopted certification programs that ban tail-docking and tie stalls, require outdoor access, and provide guidance to reduce stress and pain from lameness and weaning.
+Learn about welfare-certified and plant-based dairy brands on our Shop With Your Heart brand list.

-Veal is the meat of young male cattle born to dairy cows.
-As males, veal calves are of little use to the dairy industry, and as a dairy breed, they are inefficient beef producers.
+Veal is the meat of young cattle who are usually born to dairy cows.
+As males, veal calves are of little use to the dairy industry, and as a dairy breed, they are inefficient beef-producers.

 Traditional veal meat was made pale and tender by restricting calves’ diets and keeping them in stalls so small they could barely move.
-Increasingly, calves are housed in groups beginning at about six weeks old, but they still lack sufficient space, outdoor exercise, solid food and even the fulfillment of a most basic instinct: the need to suckle.
+Increasingly, calves are housed in groups beginning at about six weeks old, but they still lack sufficient space, enrichment, outdoor exercise, solid food and the fulfillment of a basic instinct to suckle.